Why 1-4 Screed?

-Screed is often necessary in a projects floor make up, preparing the substrate to receive floor coverings.
+Screed is often necessary for a project’s floor make-up, preparing the substrate to receive floor coverings.

-1-4 Screed is the most commonly used screed and is often referred to a traditional screed.
+1-4 Screed is the most commonly used screed and is often referred to as a traditional screed.

 This type of screed has been common on building sites for decades.
 Suitable for commercial and domestic projects alike.

 1-4 Screed Mix